Engineering-Research-and-Development/true-connector/doc/TEST_API.md

 ### WSS

 Flow starts when API receives start frame, and ends when end frame is received.
 Data in between are buffered, and once whole package is received, it will try to recreate multipart/mixed request and continue with processing received request.
-Logic applies for both endpoints listed below.</br>
+Logic applies for both endpoints listed below.\
 Data received are binary packets.

 #### timerEndpointA

 Interface between Consumer DataApp and Connector, to support receiving request data in WebSocket flow.

 #### timerEndpointB

 Interface between 2 connectors.

 Logic regarding recreating request is same like for timerEndpointA